ipython/ipython/docs/source/interactive/notebook.rst

 such as ``\newcommand``, by placing them anywhere *between math delimiters* in a Markdown cell.
 These definitions are then available throughout the rest of the IPython session.
-(Note, however, that more care must be taken when using the `nbconvert script`_ to output to LaTeX).
+(Note, however, that more care must be taken when using nbconvert_ to output to LaTeX).

 Raw input cells
 ~~~~~~~~~~~~~~~

-*Raw* input cells provide a place in which you can put additional information
+*Raw* input cells provide a place in which you can write *output* directly.
-which you do not want to evaluated by the Notebook.
-This can be used, for
+Raw cells are not evaluated by the Notebook, and have no output.
-example, to include extra information that is needed when exporting to a
+When passed through nbconvert, Raw cells arrive in the destination format unmodified,
-certain format.
-The output after evaluating a raw cell is just a verbatim copy
+allowing you to type full latex into a raw cell, which will only be rendered
-of the input.
+by latex after conversion by nbconvert.

 Heading cells
 ~~~~~~~~~~~~~

 You can provide a conceptual structure for your computational document as a whole using different levels of headings; there are 6 levels available, from level 1 (top level) down to level 6 (paragraph).
 These can be used later for